mtmcphail/kickstarter-analysis/README.md

 Based on this quick analysis, it appears that the **fail rate** is highest with **0-25 backers**; Louise only had 10.

-Clearly furter investigation is needed; it appears that Louise may have launched her campaign in an appropriate month and set an appropriate goal and duration of campaign, but it fell short on number of backers.
+Clearly further investigation is needed; it appears that Louise may have launched her campaign in an appropriate month and set an appropriate goal and duration of campaign, but it fell short on number of backers.
 Why this ocurred requires additional data outside the scope of this dataset.